TriRegol is a type of combined contraceptive pill containing both oestrogen and progestogen hormones which help to prevent unwanted pregnancy.

-TriRegol differs to the mini pill as it contains two types of hormones; oestrogen and progesterone.
-The mini pill only has progesterone as an active ingredient.
-It's also referred to as the progesterone only pill.
-The mini pill produces less side effects and doesn't pose as many health risks as the combined pill.
+TriRegol differs from the mini-pill as it contains two types of hormones; oestrogen and progestogen.
+The mini-pill only has a progestogen as the active ingredient and is often referred to as the progestogen-only pill.
+The mini-pill may produce fewer side effects and doesn't pose as many health risks as the combined pill.
 This means it may be suitable for women with high blood pressure or those who experience unpleasant side effects with the combined pill.

 Other types of the combined pill which contain the same hormonal ingredients are:

-Dr Felix stock all available types of the contraceptive pill in the UK, including the mini pill.
+Dr Felix stocks all available types of the contraceptive pill in the UK, including combined pills and mini-pills.
 Long term reversible contraceptives are available from your GP or family planning clinic.
-These include the copper IUD, hormonal IUS, implant or injection.
+These include the copper IUD, hormonal IUS, implant and injection.